aerenchyma/survival-pack-api/README.md

 ### you need

 - internet access
+- the bundler ruby gem / ability to install ruby gems on your machine
 - knowledge of the weight capacity of your pack
 - a JSON file of your available resources, formatted like so: